This page contains affiliate links. Learn more.

 And then in the last picture is tourist home Mahayash.
 It pales in comparison, but it fits to every budget and you can eat and join the people at Saraya opposite the street.

-Probably the best place to stay at the beach in low budget near Margao is in Benaulim, more specifically the southern part of it around Jacks corner.
+When looking for an affordable place to stay in South-Goa, probably the best one at the beach on budget near Margao is Benaulim, more specifically the southern part of it around Jacks corner.
 It holds reputation as being the place for older middle aged people and retired folks and it lacks the hectic party atmosphere that defines Anjuna.
 The beach is way better though and not so crowded like in Calangute and Baga.
 And prices are little cheaper.
 But as drawback there are not so much activities in offer.
 And I found the Benaulim center being too polluted every evening and night time with burning rubbish that made breathing difficult.
 Jacks corner is little more further down and has two recommended guest houses Antonette’s guest house and Crismin guest house just next to each other.
 They used to have nightly prices as low as 300 and 400 INR and negotiable monthly rentals.
 From there it is logistically easy to arrange trips to Margao by public bus that costs only 10 rupees one way.
 Taking a bicycle from the guest house to the bus stop at main road takes only about 2 minutes.

 But if someone wants to stay closer to Benaulim center, the Villa Seancy guest house is good option.
 It is the last purple colored guest house building when going south from Kadar corner so it has some distance from the most hectic area.
 It doesn’t get that much fumes into it’s premises.
 That is not convenient considering public bus though and you may want to rely on auto rickshaw or go by bike to the Maria Hall junction for taking a bus.
 They give monthly rental deals for 15000 INR even on high season, at least last time when I asked.